 Hello!

 Our research group – the Urban Lab of Plant Ecology at Cornell University is conducting research on solitary cavity-nesting bees and wasps.
 You may have come to this page because you found one of our nests in the wild!
-Below you’ll find a bit of information on these species, this research project specifically, and contact info if you have any questions.
+Our central goal of this project is to better understand the diversity and health of these beneficial insects in NYC gardens.
+Below you’ll find a bit of information on these species, this research project, and contact info if you have any questions.

 Please send us emails with pictures of our nests or bees to: